Cambridge Tree Project

 (Acer griseum)

-Tree snobs agree: paperbark maple offers the most impressive exfoliating bark of any tree in our area (pictured immediately above).
+Tree experts agree: paperbark maple offers the most impressive exfoliating bark of any tree hardy in our area (pictured immediately above).
 Additionally, it provides fall color that's unrivaled locally for its red intensity (also pictured at top, above).
 Growth rate is slow, our three trees in Cambridge are averaging only ten inches annually.
 Reaches 25 ft. high and 15 ft. wide, making it a perfect patio tree.
 Can be planted in full sun or a semi-shady location.

-9-10 ft. tall (potted): $125
+7-8 ft. tall (potted): $125

 Pawpaw